guilhermerios21/SQL_injection_praticas/README.md

 username='%20or%201%3D1%3B%20--%20&password=1234
 ```

-### 2. Corrigir a vulnerabilidade de SQL Injection, retomando a execução do pipeline com sucesso.
+2. **Corrigir a vulnerabilidade de SQL Injection, retomando a execução do pipeline com sucesso.**

 ## Executando a Aplicação